gryphonshafer/Quizzing-Rule-Book/content/rule_book/material_and_questions.md

 ### Context

 Context is a range of verses from the question's reference.
 Context is a concept primarily related to the answering of questions, but it needs to be considered when writing questions from the material.
-By default, context is limited to 5 verses before or after the Reference; however, some question types have a different context, which is defined in the question type.
+By default, context is limited to 5 verses before or after the reference; however, some question types have a different context, which is defined in the question type.

 ## Question Writing